DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **Cardinality & Degree** :The cardinality of a table refers to the number of ✏️rows in the table, whereas the degree of a table is the number of ✏️columns.
 In this case, a table has three columns (name, telephone number, and customer ID), so it has a degree of three.        -

 - **Common Web Application Vulnerabilities**
     - Cross-Site Scripting (XSS): XSS attacks involve injecting malicious scripts into web pages, which are then executed in the context of another user’s browser.
 These scripts can steal cookies, session tokens, or other sensitive information from users, manipulate the content of the web page, or perform actions on behalf of the user.
 Input validation is the most effective defense against cross-site scripting attacks.
-XSS attacks may take advantage of the use of reflected input in a web application where input provided by one user is displayed to another user.
+Escaping restricted characters/metacharacters is also a good defence against XSS attacks.
+XSS attacks may take advantage of the use of 🧠reflected input in a web application where input provided by one user is displayed to another user.
+In a reflected attack, the attacker can embed the attack within the URL so that it is reflected to users who follow a link.
     - Cross-Site Request Forgery (CSRF or XSRF): CSRF attacks force authenticated users to execute unwanted actions on a web application in which they are currently authenticated.
 By tricking a user into clicking a link or loading an image, an attacker can send unauthorized requests to the web application.
+Cross-­site request forgery (XSRF) attacks exploit authentication trust between browser tabs.
     - SQL Injection: Injecting malicious SQL statements into an entry field for execution on a backend database.
 Server-side inout validation is effective against SQL injection.
 Client-side input validation is not an effective control against any type of attack because the attacker can easily bypass the validation by altering the code on the client.
 Escaping restricted characters prevents them from being passed to the database, as does parameterization.
 Limiting database permissions prevents dangerous code from executing.
+Developers of web applications should leverage parameterized queries to limit the application’s ability to execute arbitrary code.
     - Buffer Overflow: Occurs when a program writes more data to a buffer than it can hold, leading to adjacent memory locations being overwritten.
 The best protection against buffer overflow attacks is server-side input validation.
 This technique limits user input to approved ranges of values that fit within allocated buffers.
     - Broken Authentication and Session Management: Flaws in the authentication and session management functions that can be exploited to impersonate other users e.g Session ID exposure, weak password management.